 PG&E and Silicon Valley Power have required the PCEP to conduct a Single Phase Study to demonstrate that the electrified rail operations will not degrade service for existing customers.
-The final version of the study for the southern portion of the JPB's system, which is required prior to energizing TPSS-2, was delivered to PG&E and SVP on June 30, 2022.
-TPSS-2 will be energized on August 27, 2022 pending execution of the TLOA with PG&E and SVP.
-Execution of the TLOA does not require Board approval.
+The final version of the study for the southern portion of the JPB's system is now complete and work is underway on the report for the northern section.